-When you set up automatic payments, deposits, or investments, you often need to provide a voided check.
-Your bank information is printed on each check, and whoever asked for the voided check will use that information to set up an electronic link to your bank account.
-There’s only one hitch: You need to know how to void a check, and you may not have ever done that before.
+You may need to provide a voided check when you set up automatic bill payments, deposits from your employer, or investments from your bank account.
+Your bank account information appears on those checks, and whoever asked for the voided check will use those details to set up an electronic link to your bank account.
+There is only one hitch, you need to know how to void a check, and you may not have done that before.

 Fortunately, voiding a check is easy.